KibarovCmd/KIBAR_STM32_NEXTION_ENHANCED_DRIVER/README.md

 <img src="Images/IMAGE4.png" width="auto">

-Why am I getting "kibar_ERROR" as the return value?
+Question: Why am I getting "kibar_ERROR" as the return value?

 You are likely encountering an error related to the UART peripheral unit or providing a value that is outside the range of valid limits for the property of the Nextion structure you are using.